Global Oil Prices Slide Into Bear Market | MarketScreener

 Investor sentiment in the oil market could improve if the Fed signals it will cut interest rates further and the U.S. economic expansion, the longest in history, continues to chug along.
 The labor market report this month showed the unemployment rate remains near a 50-year low and hiring has been steady.

-But some say demand growth for fuel could continues to slow and may be a harbinger of bigger worries.
+But some say demand growth for fuel could continue to slow and may be a harbinger of bigger worries.

 Write to Dan Molinski at Dan.Molinski@wsj.com